What It Means If Someone Is Gender-Fluid

 Millennials may be called "the gender-fluid generation" — 12% of this demographic identify as transgender or gender non-conforming, according to GLAAD.
-But even though celebrities like Ruby Rose have made the term more popular, there's still a lot of confusion about what "gender-fluid" actually means.
+But there's still a lot of confusion about what "gender-fluid" actually means.

 "People who are gender-fluid don't identify with a fixed gender," says Liz Powell, PsyD, an LGBTQ-friendly sex educator, coach, and psychologist.
 "They may move back and forth between gender presentations and identifications, or participate in queering of gender by mixing masculine and feminine presentations."
 In short: Defining "gender-fluid" is very unique to each individual who identifies with the term.
 The same goes for which pronouns they prefer to use and how they might choose to present their gender on any given day.